rschristopher/rschristopher.github.io/src/bitcoin-as-money/fixed-supply.md

 This gives us two distinct stories.
 We know the story of the *gold price*.
  Inflationary paper money will inevitably end this way.
-However, the volatility is an often overlooked story.
+However, the volatility is an often overlooked story -- as something as stable as gold became volatile.

 There was extreme volatility in the price of gold, as well as in real estate and other hard assets.
-For well over a year the price was dropping, crashing to less than 50% of its ATH.
+For well over a year the price was dropping, crashing to less than 50% of its all-time-high (ATH).
 And then every time there was a new ATH, it was followed for months on end of a painful bear market.